 Thanks to the internal processor upgrade, performance speed on the Series 2 has been given a bump.
 But it's the new ways of navigating the watch which are most welcome.
 The dock of recently used apps - activated by pressing the button under the crown - is a much needed addition, if you have found watchOS confusing in the past, as are the more customisable watch faces.

 It's a better experience overall and we now get along with our Apple Watch like we never have before.
 It's still not as easy to pick up and use as an iPhone, but it's getting there.

 So it's a work in progress (one of the last bug fix updates, which brought minor features like message effect replays, was bricking watches so was recalled).
 The next features to expect in the watchOS 3.2 update is a Theater mode, which mutes the watch and disables raise-to-wake for when you're in the cinema, and SiriKit, which will let developers build Siri into their Watch apps.
 That second one could be pretty big.

 The Apple Watch works in much the same way as the original, in that there's a host of pre-installed apps.
 Then of course there's the App Store, accessed through the Apple Watch companion app.

-The stock apps are still much the same, Workout, Activity, Mail, Messages, Stopwatch, Photos, Weather, Music, Stocks, Clock, Remote (for controlling iTunes), Maps, Calendar are all included.
+The stock apps are still much the same: Workout, Activity, Mail, Messages, Stopwatch, Photos, Weather, Music, Stocks, Clock, Remote (for controlling iTunes), Maps and Calendar are all included.